 It’s not uplifting to imagine yourself in an active shooting situation, but the reality is that this type of mass casualty event does occur.
 Knowing how to react and what options you have in each location could save your life and the lives of others.

 What is lockdown?

 Lockdown is intended to protect students, faculty, and staff if there is an armed and dangerous intruder in a school building or on campus.
-Lockdown may be initiated when a crime has occurred close to campus as well.
+Lockdown may be initiated in the event of a bomb threat or when a crime has occurred close to campus as well.
 Initiation of a lockdown procedure may be broadcast to students via email or text message.
-If you receive a message and are not on campus, do not go onto campus.
+At this time, all normal school activities are to cease until the threat has been neutralized.
+If you receive a lockdown message and are not on campus, do not go onto campus.
 Find a safe place and stay away until you receive the all clear.

-Generally, students on campus should run to the nearest office or classroom and shut the door and barricade themselves inside.
-Teachers may lock the doors from the inside, and the lights should be turned off.
-Students, faculty, and staff should remain out of sight from windows and stay quiet.
-If students are in their dorm rooms, they should close and lock the doors and not let anyone inside, taking care to remain quiet and out of sight of windows.
+Generally, college lockdown procedures instruct students who are indoors on campus to run to the nearest office or classroom, shut the door, and barricade themselves inside.
+Doors should be locked from the inside, blinds should be closed, and all lights should be turned off.
+If possible, doors should also be barricaded with heavy furniture.
+Students, faculty, and staff should remain out of sight from doors and windows and stay quiet.
+If students are in their dorm rooms, they should close and lock the doors and not let anyone inside, taking care to remain quiet and out of sight from windows.

-Students who are outside when they receive notice of lockdown should head to the nearest building if it is safe or find a place to hide, typically behind a car or large tree.
+Students who are outside when they receive notice of lockdown should head to the nearest building if it is safe or find a place to hide (e.g., behind a car or large tree).
 Staying out of sight of the threat is imperative and could save your life.
-If you are near your car, lock yourself inside your personal vehicle until you receive the all clear.
+If you are near your car, lock yourself inside your personal vehicle (and leave campus if possible) until you receive the all clear.